 To bypass zones from an LCD keypad:

 To bypass a zone, the system must be in the Ready state.
 The display will read...

-Enter Code to Arm System

-Press the [] key to enter the function menu.
-The display will read...
+Enter Code to Press the [] key to enter the functions menu.
+The display will read Arm System